 Age-related macular degeneration

 The antioxidant zeaxanthin, found in mangoes, filters out harmful blue light rays and is thought to play a protective role in eye health and possibly ward off damage from macular degeneration.

-The risks for developing asthma are lower in people who consume a high amount of certain nutrients.
-One of these nutrients is beta-carotene, found in mangoes, papaya, apricots, broccoli, cantaloupe,pumpkin and carrots.
+The risks of developing asthma are lower in people who consume a high amount of certain nutrients.
+One of these nutrients is beta-carotene, found in mangoes, papaya, apricots, broccoli, cantaloupe, pumpkin, and carrots.

 Diets rich in beta-carotene may also play a protective role against prostate cancer, according to a study conducted by the Harvard School of Public Health’s Department of Nutrition and has been shown to have an inverse association with the development of colon cancer in the Japanese population.